mohanson/daze/README.md

 $ go run cmd/make/main.go develop
 ```

-Build results will be saved in directory `bin/develop`.
+Build results will be saved in directory `bin`.
 You can just keep this directory, all other files are not required.

 Daze is dead simple to use: